davidgsd/AllScan/README.md

 3. Other features that are highly requested or that seem like a good idea

 # Release Notes
+**v0.99 2026-04-05**<br>
+Optimizations to Favorites table text parsing.
+Add support for /etc/allscan/asdb.txt file where description text for private nodes can be defined.
+Enable double-click of node# in Connection Status Table to disconnect that node.
+Display confirmation dialog when deleting favorites to help prevent accidental deletion.
+Add configuration parameter to allow update check to be turned off.
+Use call sign, location and description in astdb.txt for the configured node# if the node call sign, location or title are not set in the AllScan Cfgs; Supermon global.inc is no longer checked for this information.
+Validate astdb.txt and asdb.txt rows.

 **v0.97 2025-09-03**<br>
 Add Custom Cmd Buttons configuration parameter that allows DTMF command buttons to be shown on the main AllScan page (next to the Node Stats and Restart Asterisk buttons).
 This can be set on the Cfgs tab.
 Example settings:
 <pre>"*712" - Show a simple command button to say the time of day